nrhnck/dotfiles/README.md

 ## 📖 Overview
 This setup is my daily driver for school and development.
 It focuses on a clean aesthetic that stays out of the way while providing all the tools needed for a modern Linux workflow.
-Heavily inspired by [this rice](https://github.com/genta-bahana-nagari/hyprland-rice)
+Heavily inspired by [this rice](https://github.com/genta-bahana-nagari/hyprland-rice) I tried to keep it minimal and aesthetic at the same time.
+Hope you enjoy it :)

 ## 🛠️ Pre reqs
 These are the prerequisites needed to run this rice: